samgabrail/backstage/README.md

 yarn dev
 ```

-Now you can open the frontend on port 3000.
-Go to the ports section and click on the globe icon in codespaces.
+Now you can open the frontend on port http://kicakgistL3000.